KappsDevs/telegram-automation-bot/README.md

 # Telegram Automation Bot 🤖

 A **Python-based bot** for automating message handling on **Telegram**.
-Its main goal is to capture messages (text and images), process them, and store them in a database for further analysis or automation.
+Its main goal is to capture messages (text and images) and store them in a database for further analysis.

 ---